Dr. Richard Weinblatt

 Here is a very common question that I get from police chief and public

-information officer (PIO) types: "What is the appropriate use of press
+information officer (PIO) types: "What is the appropriate use of press releases

 READ MORE: http://www.policeone.